hbdmapi/huobi_sdk_CSharp/README.md

   - **RequestBuilder**: The unit test for RequestBuilder
   - **xxxTest.cs**: The c# unit test file

-You can find all demo in LinearSwapTest.cs to get/sub linear swap private/public data/
+You can find all demo in LinearSwapTest.cs to get/sub linear swap private/public data

 ### Client